Akshay-VK/Maze-worlds/README.md

 For my last game, a serious problem I faced was performance.
 The game was barely running at 60fps.

-So, this time, im going to use multiple canvases and WebGL!
+So, this time, I'm going to use multiple canvases and WebGL.
 They will be:

 - Background: Updated only when required
 - Characters: Updated everytime
 - Lights: Updated every time

-### The languages
+### The Languages

 - **Typescript**: I will be using typescriptbecause it is awesome(and has static typing).
 - **Webpack**: To minify the code (duh)